-“I’m damned; I’m in love with the windswept, stormy sea.
-Drawn by her rawness, her salty-scented spray tugs at my heart and owns my soul” ~ JB
+“I’m damned, I’m in love with the windswept, stormy sea.
+A seductive Siren, her raw, salt-scented spray tugs at my heart and owns my soul.” ~ JB

 Anyway, tonight is shaping up to be a stormy night.
 15 to 20 mph winds out of the southwest, again, directly up the aft and into my cabin.

 I love stormy nights.
-I am so looking forward to being woke in the wee hours of the morning due to wind shifts and dock-line creaks.
+I am so looking forward to waking in the wee hours of the morning due to wind shifts and dock-line creaks.

 But, I hate it when the wind blows my Yamaha 1100 V-Star Classic over in the parking lot – damn zephyr!
 Anyway, I didn’t throw my back out lifting its 750 pounds back upright.
 Now, it’s sitting on the sidewalk, next to the dumpster, tied to the street light.

 Did I mention that its rather windy out there tonight?

 Anyway, there’s a lull in the storm coming and I plan on walking out to the jetty and look out over the boiling ocean.
 To feel the force of the wind, taste the salty spray and recharge my soul.
 It’s also a great way to test my old Patagonia foul weather jacket, which I bought back in the ’90s.
 Like my boat, they’re also a classic as Patagonia stopped making them a decade ago.
 And other than a slightly musty smell, they have held up great.
 Walking around in the driving rain and 40 mph wind, I re-parked my motorcycle and walked over to grab a beer at The Jolly Roger in Oceanside.
 I feel as though it’s time for a proper, hot meal on a night like this.